-If Apple introduces a new iMac desktop during this event, it's likely that we'll see the new models come available toward the end of the year.
+If Apple introduces a new iMac desktop this year, it's likely that we'll see the new models come available in fall or closer to the end of the year.
 The past two major Mac launches – the iMac Pro and the Mac Pro – were announced months before the actual retail availability, and both products launched in December.

 iMac 2020 price

 The most recent update to these models was in March 2019, when the iMac got a hardware update to newer Intel processors, faster memory and new GPU options.
 These changes were announced after a two-year stretch without updates.
 If there is no redesign announced, we expect the current models to continue selling through the end of the year, with no change in price.

 New models, however, could significantly change both the screen size options and the price.
 The latest rumor suggests that a 23-inch model is coming in 2020.
 Apple rarely shies away from raising prices, especially when it can point to new technologies and design elements to justify a higher price tag.

 iMac 2020 redesign

 Rumors have swirled around the possibility of a new iMac design, and frankly, a change to the 12-year-old exterior of the iMac would be welcome.